uber/h3/docs/api/indexing.md

 ## geoToH3

 ```
-H3Index geoToH3(const GeoCoord *g, int res);
+H3Error geoToH3(const GeoCoord *g, int res, H3Index *out);
 ```

-Indexes the location at the specified resolution, returning the index of the cell containing the location.
+Indexes the location at the specified resolution, returning 0 (E_SUCCESS) on success or another value on error.
+The index of the cell containing the location is placed in `out` on success.

-Returns 0 on error.

 ## h3ToGeo

 ```
-void h3ToGeo(H3Index h3, GeoCoord *g);
+H3Error h3ToGeo(H3Index h3, GeoCoord *g);
 ```

 Finds the centroid of the index.